Bangkit-eldhian24/basic-webapplication-vuln/README.md

 <img src="https://img.shields.io/badge/Apache--2.0-green?style=for-the-badge" />
 <img src="https://img.shields.io/badge/MIT-green?style=for-the-badge" />

+# <summary><strong>⚠️ Legal learning ⚠️</strong></summary>

+⚠️⚠️This application is provided solely for educational and testing purposes in an environment you control.
+Do not use it to attack systems or networks without explicit permission.⚠️⚠️

 🛡️ A small intentionally-vulnerable web application meant for learning web penetration testing, exploit development basics, and defensive validation.
 Use it only in a controlled environment. 🛡️

 ### Features (vulnerabilities included)🎯